midbel/tomlq/README.md

 The rules to specify the name of key in the document are more or less identical at the one described in the toml specification:

-* bare key(s) allows only alphanumeric, dash and underscore characters.
+* Bare key(s) allow only alphanumeric, dash and underscore characters.
 Notes that the first character should be a letter.
-A bare key can also be an integer but should only be composed of digits.
+* Integer key allow only digit characters.
-* quoted key(s) follow the same rules as basic strings (surrounded by quotation mark ```"```) or literal strings (surrounded by single quote ```'```).
+* Quoted key(s) follow the same rules as basic strings (surrounded by quotation mark ```"```) or literal strings (surrounded by single quote ```'```).
 Into a quoted key, all the special characters are escaped and loses their special meaning

 query introduce also the possibility to find an element using a simple pattern similar to the one used to glob files in Linux shell.
 Into a pattern, all the special characters are escaped and loses their special meaning